Close Range Combatant

 - In Borderlands 2;

 - Zero, the Assassin: Can be built as either this or a sniper, depending on the skills the player puts points into.
+His close-combat tree uses stealth to get in close and go for the kill.

 - Gaige, the Mechromancer: Her "Ordered Chaos" skill tree allows her to accumulate anarchy every time she kills an enemy or empties a clipnote , which gives her boosted damage and close-range options at the cost of accuracy (making her an example of this trope who uses guns), as well as melee options.
 Her Death Trap is also one of these, as he fights with his claws initially.